cwensel/bash-emr/README.md

 Will remotely login to the master node.

 ### emrstat
-Will return the current status of a give running flow.
+Will return the current status of a given running flow.

 ### emrterminate
 Will terminate your remote EMR cluster.